hashicorp/design-system/website/docs/components/code-block/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="value" @type="string">
     The text/code content for the CodeBlock.
+The component encodes this argument before displaying it.
   </C.Property>
   <C.Property @name="language" @type="string" @values={{array "bash" "go" "hcl" "json" "log" "shell-session" "yaml"}}>
     The coding language to use for syntax highlighting.